Chapter 1. SSO with SAMLv2 Deeper Dive

 1.2.1.
 Web Browser SSO Profile

-Web Browser SSO profile specifies the way an IDP, SP, and principal, in the form a browser agent, handle browser-based SSO.
+The Web Browser SSO profile specifies the way an identity provider (IDP), service provider (SP), and principal (in the form a browser agent) handle browser-based SSO.
 Both the SP and IDP have several bindings each that can be used in the Web Browser SSO profile, allowing many possible flows.
 Additionally, this profile supports message flows initiated from either the IDP or SP.
 This profile also supports the IDP pushing the SAML assertion to the SP or the SP pulling the assertion from the IDP.
-Flows initiated from either the SP or IDP is explained at a high level in the Red Hat JBoss Enterprise Application Platform Security Architecture document.
+Flows initiated from either the SP or IDP are explained at a high level in the Red Hat JBoss Enterprise Application Platform 6 Security Architecture document.
 SAML assertions being pushed from the IDP utilizes HTTP POST messages or HTTP redirects.
-SAML assertions that are pulled by SPs involve sending an artifact to the receiver, which is then dereferenced in order to obtain the assertions.
+SAML assertions that are pulled by SPs involve sending an artifact to the receiver which is then dereferenced in order to obtain the assertions.

 The basic flow of the Web Browser SSO profile is as follows:

-The principal first attempts to access a secured resource at the SP via an HTTP User Agent, for example a browser.
-If the principal has already been issued a SAML token with a valid security context, the SP will allow or decline the principal.
-This is the last step.
+- Principal HTTP request to SP: The principal first attempts to access a secured resource at the SP via an HTTP User Agent (e.g. a browser).
+If the principal has already been issued a SAML token with a valid security context, the SP will allow or decline the principal (the last step).
 Otherwise, the SP will attempt to locate the IDP for the authentication request.

-Once Authentication Request is delivered to the IDP by the principal, the principal will be identified by the IDP.
-The identification method is not specifically defined by the Web Browser SSO profile and may be accomplished in a number of ways, for example authentication via FORM, using existing session information, kerberos authentication, etc.
+- IDP identifies principal: Once Authentication Request is delivered to the IDP by the principal, the principal will be identified by the IDP.
+The identification method is not specifically defined by the Web Browser SSO profile and may be accomplished in a number of ways (e.g. authentication via FORM, using existing session information, kerberos authentication, etc)

-<Response>message, to be delivered back to the SP for granting or declining access by the principal using the user agent.
+<Response>message) to be delivered back to the SP for granting (or declining) access by the principal using the user agent.
 This message will contain at least one authentication assertion and can be used to indicate errors as well.
 HTTP POST or HTTP Artifacts can be used to transfer this message, but HTTP Redirect cannot be used due to URL length constraints with most user agents.
-If the user agent initiated an IDP-based flow, for example by attempting to access the IDP directly instead of an SP, the process would begin at this step.
-If successful, the HTTP Post or HTTP Artifact will be sent to a location, which is pre-configured in the IDP.
+If the user agent initiated an IDP-based flow (e.g. by attempting to access the IDP directly instead of an SP), the process would begin at this step.
+If successful, the HTTP Post or HTTP Artifact will be sent to a location which is pre-configured in the IDP.

-Once the SP receives the Response, it may grant access for the requested resource to the principal by creating a security context, deny access, or do its own error handling.
+- SP allows (or declines) access to principal: Once the SP receives the Response, it may grant access for the requested resource to the principal (by creating a security context), deny access, or do its own error handling.

 1.2.2.
 Global Logout Profile